- What Information We Collect

 We will only share your contact details with other users on the Network if you request information from that user.

-You have the right to change the information shared by accessing the settings feature of your account.
-You have the right to opt-out of the Network at any time and for any reason by accessing the feature to leave the Network through your use of the Service.
+You have the right to change the information shared or opt-out of the Network at any time and for any reason by accessing the settings feature of your account.

 In all cases where we share Data with such partners, affiliates, and service providers, we explicitly require them to acknowledge and adhere to customer data handling policies, including without limitation CCPA, GDPR, COPPA and other applicable regulations and laws.
 Such third parties are prohibited from using any Personal Information except for these stated purposes, and they are required to maintain the confidentiality of your Data.
 ChipDrop and its affiliated entities may share information with third-party data controllers, law enforcement agencies and potential transaction partners where We and our affiliated entities have a legal basis to do so.

 We will only keep Your Personal Information for as long as it is necessary for the purposes set out in this Policy, unless a longer retention period is required or permitted by law (such as tax, accounting or other legal requirements).
 When we have no ongoing legitimate business need to process your Data, we will either delete, de-identify it or anonymize it.
 If this is not possible (for example, because your Data has been stored in backup archives), then we will securely store your Data and isolate it from any further processing until deletion is possible.

 If you have elected to receive marketing communications from us, we retain information about your marketing preferences for a reasonable period of time from the date you last expressed interest in our content or Service, such as when you last logged into your User Account.
 We retain information derived from cookies and other tracking technologies for a reasonable period of time from the date such information was created.